Amazingren/NTIRE2024_ESR/README.md

 Jointly with NTIRE workshop we have a challenge on Efficient Super-Resolution, that is, the task of super-resolving (increasing the resolution) an input image with a magnification factor x4 based on a set of prior examples of low and corresponding high resolution images.
 The challenge has three tracks.

-The aim is to devise a network that reduces one or several aspects such as runtime, parameters, FLOPs, activations, and depth of RLFN (https://arxiv.org/pdf/2205.07514.pdf), the winner solution of the NTIRE2022 Efficient Super-Resolution Challenge, while at least maintaining PSNR of 26.96 dB on LSDIR_DIV2K validation datasets and PSNR 27.07 on LSDIR_DIV2K test datasets.
+The aim is to devise a network that reduces one or several aspects such as runtime, parameters, and FLOPs of RLFN (https://arxiv.org/pdf/2205.07514.pdf), the winner of NTIRE2022 Efficient Super-Resolution Challenge, while at least maintaining a threshold PSNR on the LSDIR_DIV2K_valid (26.90 dB) datasets and LSDIR_DIV2K_test datasets (27.00 dB).

-Note that for the final ranking and challenge winners we are weighing more the teams/participants improving in more than one aspect (runtime, parameters, FLOPs, activations, depths) over the provided reference solution.
+Note that for the final ranking and challenge winners we are weighing more the teams/participants improving in more than one aspect (runtime, parameters, FLOPs) over the provided reference solution.

+To ensure fairness in the evaluation process, it is imperative to adhere to the following guidelines:

+- **Avoid Training with Specific Image Sets:**
-For the sake of fairness, please do not train your model with the validation LR images, validation HR images, and testing LR images.
+    Refrain from training your model using the validation LR images, validation HR images, or testing LR images.
+The test datasets will not be disclosed, making PSNR performance on the test datasets a crucial factor in the final evaluation.

+- **PSNR Threshold and Ranking Eligibility:**
+    Methods with a PSNR below the specified threshold (i.e., 26.90 dB on LSDIR_DIV2K_valid and, 27.00 dB on LSDIR_DIV2K_test) will not be considered for the subsequent ranking process.
+It is essential to meet the minimum PSNR requirement to be eligible for further evaluation and ranking.
 ## The Environments
 The evaluation environments adopted by us is recorded in the `requirements.txt`.
 After you built your own basic Python setup via either *virtual environment* or *anaconda*, please try to keep similar to it via: